• Skip to main content

 The last biscuit you'll ever make

 It's hard to admit that I've never been a great biscuit maker.
 I've attempted buttermilk biscuits over the years, but they always fell flat somehow.
 Some were too dense, others too hard (think hockey puck) and still others were too floury-tasting in the middle.
 I experimented with butter, vegetable shortening and lard and I couldn't get it right.
 So I stopped making biscuits altogether.
-Then I discovered Southern Living's Buttermilk Biscuits.
+Then I discovered Southern Living's buttermilk biscuits.
+Guys - this one's a game changer.

 White Lily Flour and Southern Living's Buttermilk Biscuits